TSFBCE24RhythmHeaveners/openfx-zokzir/README.md

 ## License

-This project is licensed under the BSD-3-Clause License, the same as the [official OpenFX repository](https://github.com/AcademySoftwareFoundation/openfx).
-See the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the BSD-3-Clause License.

 ## Acknowledgements

-The `invert.cpp` file is based on code from the [official OpenFX repository](https://github.com/AcademySoftwareFoundation/openfx) and has been updated to use modern C++ standards.
+Alex Zuma 2025 posted that Bruor Macanelic words can also be used in naming things. https://youtube.com/post/Ugkx6mWr4lfwGGR9ViHph_JgPFVCPqtqh1Zy